glebs0n1/Nortal-Summer-University-2022/README.md

 • Each bird moves in straight lines (one direction) only.<br>
 • When crossing the border of the playground, the hummingbird gets straight to the other end of the current position.
 (You can hardly even notice it; They are so quick!).
-• Right-facing birds move first.
-They first evaluate if the next square is empty and then move simultaneously,
+<br> Right-facing birds move first.
+They first evaluate if the next square is empty and then move
+simultaneously,
-• Down-facing birds move second.
-They first evaluate if the next square is empty and then move simultaneously,
+<br>Down-facing birds move second.
+They first evaluate if the next square is empty and then move
+simultaneously,
-• If the birds never stop moving, print the number of iterations, when you see the first repetitive composition.
+<br> If the birds never stop moving, print the number of iterations, when you see the first repetitive
+composition.
 Previously seen arrangement of birds on the ‘game board‘.
 Other Requirements
 • The application should not be communicating with the console